 Happy New Year Everyone!

 I hope I find you all well and fighting fit after the holiday season.
-At this time of year we’re bombarded with lists of diets and resolutions to help us feel fitter and healthier for the new year after all the excesses of December.
+At this time of year, we’re bombarded with lists of diets and resolutions to help us feel fitter and healthier for the new year after all the excesses of December.
 I love these lists even if I don’t manage to stick to all my resolutions!
 I think the secret is to keep it simple and fun so here’s my Irish detox list for 2018.
-Best of all, it involves taking a trip to some of my favorite places in Ireland.
+Best of all, it involves taking a trip to some of my favourite places in Ireland.

 Lulu’s Top Irish Detox Tips

 This has to be my #1 favourite pastime without a doubt.
 The benefits of walking are well known; it de-stresses, burns calories, lowers blood pressure and blood sugar levels and it’s absolutely free!
 Getting out into the natural light also gives us that all important shot of vitamin D improving our mood and helping to fight those winter blues.
 I just love a good long winter walk on Streedagh Beach in Sligo (pictured above with Benbulben in the background) wrapped snugly in my favourite Aran Zipper Cardigan with my dog Lucy.

 A favourite mountain walk is much closer to home in Dublin and like the beach walk, it’s nice and easy.
 Sugarloaf mountain is perfectly formed and the gentle climb to its 500 meters height rewards you with gorgeous views of the surrounding countryside.
 Of course, The Wicklow Mountains are an absolute wonderland for walkers.
 Ireland’s largest national park boasts a stunning rolling landscape of mountain peaks, swathes of forests, tranquil lakes and twisting country roads.